cloudflare/embed-box/README.md

 ### NPM

-NPM is the recommended install method when your application uses a build process.
+NPM is the recommended install method when your application uses a build process like Webpack or Browserify.

 ```shell
 $ npm install --save embed-box